 There are "prophets" and there are "prophetic-utterances" (prophecies).
 A prophecy is a revelation given by God to be spoken or communicated to another.
-It may be that you will experience this one or more times, but this may not be a regular, consistent way in which God works through you.
-Prophetic utterances are to be a somewhat widely distributed experience under the new covenant (Acts 2:17).
+You may experience this one or more times, and yet it may not be a regular, consistent way in which God works through you.
+This is to be a somewhat widely distributed experience under the new covenant (Acts 2:17).
 A prophet, or prophetess, is someone who regularly or repeatedly receives and communicates such revelations from God.
-They become noticeable because they are consistently used by God in this way, and the things they say are borne out in experience.
+They become noticeable because they are used by God in this way, and the things they say are borne out in experience.
 They are identifiable because of both the source of their revelations, and by virtue of the outworking of what they say.
 God can reveal His message to us in many different ways, but typically a prophetic revelation is not an insight into, or an application of, a passage of the Bible.
-Prophetic revelation comes through visions (the "opened eye" -- Num.
+Prophetic revelation comes through visions (e.g., the "opened eye" -- Num.
 24:3) and dreams, an inner voice, or even through inspired music (Num.
 12:6-8; 24:4; Acts 2:17; 10:9-16; Mic.
 3:8; Ezk.
 38:1; I Chr.
 25:1-6).
 Often the communication from God can have elements that are obscure, and must be interpreted (Num.
 12:6-8; Acts 21:10,11).

 What about the function of this gift in the Body?
 Again, both the foretelling and forthtelling aspects can play a part.
 In I Cor.
 14:3, Paul says that a prophetic utterance in the Body is addressed to people for their edification, exhortation and consolation.
 He also alludes to the fact that often a prophetic-utterance will disclose the secrets of the heart, will convict people of their sin, and will call them to account.
 The amazing revelatory aspect of the gift cuts through all defenses, and the person knows that God has done this (I Cor.
 14:24,25; cf. Jn.
 4:16-19,28-30).
 In the two places in the book of Acts where a noted prophet, Agabus, appears, his messages were clearly about future events (Acts 11:27-30; 21:10,11).
-The prophetic communication was given to prepare for a physical or emotional trial.
+These prophetic communications were given to prepare for a physical or emotional trial.
+In both cases, the information given was to prepare the recipients for what would take place.
 (Note that Paul did not change his course because of this revelation.
 He said that he was "bound in the Spirit" to go to Jerusalem, yet the Holy Spirit was repeatedly warning him that bonds and affliction was awaiting him [20:22,23].
 He must have been quite confident that he was on the right course.
 In this case, others felt that this was a warning not to go, but Paul knew otherwise.)